Rising-Stars-by-Sunshine/STATS201_Yiming_Research-Proposal/Literature/Readme.md

 ### Methods

-- Use heatmaps to analyze the correlations between various variables in the dataset.
+- Use heatmaps to analyze the correlations between various variables in the dataset(Gu, 2022).
 - Apply PCA to identify and quantify the most influential features.
 - Use ensemble learning methods such as Random Forest and GBM to identify the main influencing factors.
-- Utilize LSTM for time series analysis and prediction of energy consumption trends.
+- Utilize LSTM for time series analysis and prediction of energy consumption trends(Li et al, 2019).
-- Evaluate the accuracy of the model through cross-validation and various performance indicators.
+- Evaluate the accuracy of the model through cross-validation and various performance indicators (Wong and Yeh, 2020).

 ### Results